syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 * Stroke-Represents the brush for the series outline.
 * StrokeThickness-Represents the thickness of the for the series outline.
 * Interior-Represents the brush to fill the series.
-* Palette-Used to define the set of pre-defined color for the series.
+* Palette-Used to define the set of pre-defined or custom colors for the series.

 ## Column and Bar Charts